Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Introduction

 \paragraph{Leveraging Block Updates with Zeroth-Order Algorithms to Solve (\ref{eq:constrained_problem}).} In this research, we adopt the widely-used gradient descent ascent (GDA) framework to solve problem (\ref{eq:constrained_problem}).
-However, directly applying RGE or CGE in GDA cannot exhibit satisfactory performance in both single-step and overall complexity (see our detailed discussion in Section \ref{subsec:zoge}).
-To address this, we combine the framework of block updates with GDA and smoothed GDA to develop two novel algorithms, called \textit{zeroth-order block gradient descent ascent} (ZOB-GDA) and \textit{zeroth-order block smoothed gradient descent ascent} (ZOB-SGDA).
+However, directly applying RGE or CGE in GDA cannot exhibit satisfactory performance in both single-step and overall complexity \citep{hu2025convergence}.
+To address this, we combine the framework of random block updates with GDA and smoothed GDA to develop two novel algorithms, called \textit{zeroth-order block gradient descent ascent} (ZOB-GDA) and \textit{zeroth-order block smoothed gradient descent ascent} (ZOB-SGDA).
 Rather than estimating a full gradient at each step, they randomly select a block of coordinates and update the variables using \textit{block coordinate-wise gradient estimations} (BCGEs).
 The adoption of the BCGEs effectively controls the bias and variance of gradient estimations to be negligible and thereby accelerates convergence.
 Moreover, the block size is adjustable to control the number of queries required to construct a single-step gradient.

-\paragraph{Best-Known Query Complexities with Controllable Single-Step Efficiency.} We establish finite-sample guarantees for the proposed algorithms by analyzing the min-max problems (\ref{eq:general_minmax}) in nonconvex-concave settings.
-The query complexity results are summarized in Table \ref{tab:comparison} and compared with two representative algorithms.
+\paragraph{Best-Known Query Complexity Bounds with Controllable Single-Step Efficiency.} We establish finite-sample guarantees for the proposed algorithms by analyzing the min-max problems (\ref{eq:general_minmax}) in nonconvex-concave settings.
+The query complexity bounds are summarized in Table \ref{tab:comparison} and compared with two representative algorithms.
 Specifically, ZOB-GDA can find an $\epsilon$-stationary point of $f(x,y)$ with a query complexity bound $\mathcal{O}(d/\epsilon^6)$, which differs from the bound for first-order GDA only by a factor of $d$.
-Moreover, ZOB-SGDA is shown to have the query complexity bound $\mathcal{O}(d/\epsilon^4)$, which aligns with the best-known results for solving deterministic nonconvex-concave problems.
-Different from existing methods, our algorithms also benefit from controllable efficiency in single-step gradient estimation, which makes them query-efficient for both single-step and overall complexities.
-The numerical results demonstrate that our algorithms can require over 10 times fewer queries for both a single step and overall complexity compared to existing methods.
+Moreover, ZOB-SGDA is shown to have the query complexity bound $\mathcal{O}(d/\epsilon^4)$, which is consistent with the best available results in the literature for solving deterministic nonconvex-concave problems.
+Different from \cite{xu2024derivative}, our algorithms benefit from controllable efficiency in single-step gradient estimation, which makes them query-efficient for both single-step and overall complexities.
+The numerical results demonstrate that our algorithms require significantly fewer queries for both a single step and overall convergence compared to existing methods.